Jakob-98/Telling-stories-with-data-vizualisations-in-Tableau/final.md

 [imgur link](https://imgur.com/a/bXjOHad)

-The rough story I told my interviewees:
+#### roughly the story I told the interviewees:
-Today were going to look at 3 different way data and their interpreted stories do not allign; lets start with a question;
+Today we're going to look at 3 different way data and their interpreted stories do not allign; lets start with a question;

 (PART 1 of story)
 Highly intelligent women tend to mary men who are less intelligent than they are.